MonoidMusician/blog/sources/selective_applicatives_theory.md

 - Selective applicative functors are meant to sit in between applicatives and monads in terms of constraints vs flexibility.
   The implementation has more freedom (there are more selective applicative structures for a carrier type than monad or applicative structures!), while the combinators offer fewer guarantees than monads.
-- The original formulation of selective applicative functors was about selectively running effects, based on previous results in the applicative functor (what I call “determined choice”).
+- The original formulation of selective applicative functors was about selectively running or skipping effects, based on previous results in the applicative functor (what I call “determined choice”).
 - I argued that this is not enough, and we should really encode exclusive (and exhaustive) determined choice.
 - This required focusing on arrows instead of functors, but we got pretty far with focusing on applicative arrows `f (i -> o)`{.haskell} (which can be seen as a [change of enriching category](https://ncatlab.org/nlab/show/change+of+enriching+category)).
 - We derived laws: the basic laws for “raw control flow” (consisting of associativities and identities for the sequential and branching structures), and the near-semiring laws for “refined control flow” (refining the interaction of sequencing and branching).